history of the dahlia

 Today, this flower remains the National Flower of Mexico where its great beauty was first discovered by the mighty Aztec Indians so long ago.

-Browse our full range of dahlia tubers on our website.
+Browse our full range of dahlia tubers and our exclusive dahlia collections.